officebeats/matrix-iptv/README.md

 1.  **Check Ratings**: Always choose a seller with a **high rating (98%+)** and a high sales count.
 These are 2-sided marketplaces, so reputation is everything.
 2.  **Safe Payment**: Use strictly secure payment methods like **Google Pay** or **Apple Pay** directly through your device.
 Avoid direct bank transfers or obscure payment links.

-> **⚠️ Disclaimer:** Matrix IPTV CLI and its creator, are **not affiliated** with z2u, g2g, or any IPTV provider.
-We do not sell or distribute content.
-All transactions on these platforms are at your own risk.
-This guide is for informational purposes only (experimental "USA Mode" testing).

 </details>